ryancollingwood/site/content/options.md

 > - Banana
 > - Vanilla

-## Implications
+We've made the sign but it look a bit of back and forth.

+## So how could we have done better?

-Now while this is a trite example, we can already see how a lack of specificity when detailing options can lead to inefficiency.
-Furthermore that our attempts to introduce specificity without validation lead to further disappointment.
+The lack of specificity when detailing options can lead to re-work.

+The threat of having retread may lead to attempts to introduce specificity without validation, which will lead to further disappointment.

+Now while this is a trite example, as the concepts (thus the *rules*) of milkshakes is one most are familiar with.
+If we were detailing the large hadron collider, I know I would be out of my depth.
+I wouldn't know any of the rules. *So what are we to do?*

+Thankfully there are some heuristics to help us make better sense of our options.

+## So what kind of rules are there?

+- **Optionality**, do I have to make a choice?
+- **Cardinality**, how many options can I have at a time
+- **Mutual Exclusivity**, if I can have more than one option at at time, are there any combinations that are prohibited?
+- **Equivalence**, how similar are the options?
+If there is a great variance then perhaps we need to reconsider the exclusivity of the options.

 But in a more complex context, where those tasked with implementing lack domain knowledge, these ambigiuities ...

+### Intependencies

 ## What have we learnt